 How much does a CNA make in Washington DC?

 CNAs who have added to their education and certification may be primed to earn higher salaries.
 CNAs who have graduated from high school may be in a position to earn high salaries.
 The wage may also vary from location to location within the district.
 However, CNAs in Washington DC may be able to earn more than CNAs in other U.S. states, as the healthcare field in the city is expanding.
-According to the Bureau of Labor Statistics, the average hourly pay for a CNA is $16.98, or a yearly salary of $38,120.
+According to the Bureau of Labor Statistics, the average hourly pay for a CNA is $18.33, or a yearly salary of $38,120.
 CNAs in the 90th percentile of earners can make up to $47,020 per year.

 District of Columbia / Public domain